 Why are these the Swing States?

 Although Trump made gains in states like New Mexico, Virginia, and New Jersey, his approval rating of around 41% has not benefited Vance.
 These states will most likely see similar margins to those in the 2024 election.
-However, the upcoming gubernatorial races in Virginia and New Jersey could still shift them to the right in 2028—similar to how Governor DeSantis transformed Florida from a swing state into a solidly Republican one.

 Arizona shifted notably to the right in 2024, making states that were previously considered likely Democratic even more competitive than the so-called "swing state" of Arizona.
 With Republicans continuing to win over many Hispanic voters, Arizona is likely to produce similar results again.